-The construction of new range improvements include PJ tree removal around springs and streams, willow plantings, noxious weed treatments, and multiple spring and stream exclosure fencing and developments.
-During maintenance and construction of new fencing and range improvements, soils would be disturbed directly around the area of construction.
-However, PDFs would ensure impacts to riparian-wetland areas would be minimized.
+During maintenance and construction of new and existing range improvements, soils would be disturbed directly around the area of maintenance or construction.
+However, PDFs would ensure impacts to riparian-wetland soils would be minimized.
 The minimal direct impact to riparian-wetland areas from installation and maintenance of structures would not outweigh the positive benefits that the functioning improvements would provide.
 Proposed maintenance of existing improvements would cause minimal impacts to soils as these activities would occur predominantly where sites were previously disturbed.
 Specific projects are described in Appendix I, and Project Design Features are described in Appendix J. Many impacts are also analyzed in Section 3.11 of the DMHP (BLM 2012b).

 The removal of encroaching PJ trees would occur within 500 feet of springs and streams by either lop-and-scatter or mastication.
 The use of heavy equipment could cause some localized soil compaction which would increase overland flow/runoff and could increase sedimentation to downslope water sources.
 However, removed trees would be scattered, and in some cases used as protective brush-barrier fencing, which would reduce the occurrence of surface erosion.
 Overtime, as PJ trees are removed, native vegetation would recruit and fill in shrub interspaces, resulting in reduced compaction and improved infiltration.
-This would allow for increased subsurface flow to wetlands and riparian areas, increased riparian vegetation vigor and reproduction, and thus result in overall improvement of spring and stream function.
+This would allow for increased subsurface flow to wetlands and riparian areas, increased riparian vegetation vigor, and increased reproduction, thus resulting in overall improvement of spring and stream function.

 Willow planting would involve use of small hand equipment resulting in only small areas of direct impacts to the soil surface.
-Soil would be removed and loosened to dig a hole, however, would be replaced with the planting of each willow.
+Soil would be removed and loosened to dig a hole; however, it would be replaced with the planting of each willow.
 Some slight soil loss is expected until willow plants are established.
 This could increase surface erosion and sedimentation to open waters but is not expected to be in large quantities or sufficient enough to inhibit spring and stream function.
 Once willows are established, they would provide benefits by stabilizing streambanks and soil surfaces, increasing infiltration, and reducing potential impacts caused by cattle and wild horses such as trampling.